-The Food Safety Commission of Japan (FSCJ) is encouraged to establish guidelines for the assessment of food-related hazards on human health (hereinafter referred to as "the risk assessment"), based on the Cabinet Decision (June 29, 2012), "Basic Matters" referred to in Article 21 paragraph (1) of the Food Safety Basic Act.
-The following guidelines have been established: "Standards for the Safety Assessment of Genetically Modified Foods (Seed Plants)" (January 29, 2004), "Stance on Assessment of the Effect of Food on Human Health Regarding Official Specifications of General Fertilizers" (March 18, 2004), "Standards for Safety Assessment of Genetically Modified Microorganisms" (March 25, 2004), "Stance on Safety Assessment of Genetically Modified Feed and Feed Additives" (May 6, 2004), "Assessment guideline for the Effect of Food on Human Health Regarding Antimicrobial-Resistant Bacteria Selected by Antimicrobial Use in Food Animals" (September 30, 2004), "Standards for Safety Assessment of Genetically Modified Foods (Microorganisms)" (June 26, 2008), and"Guideline for Assessment of the Effect of Food on Human Health Regarding Food Additives" (May 27, 2010).
+The Food Safety Commission of Japan (FSCJ) is encouraged to establish guidelines for the assessment of foodrelated hazards on human health (hereinafter referred to as "the risk assessment"), based on the Cabinet Decision (June 29, 2012), "Basic Matters" referred to in Article 21 paragraph (1) of the Food Safety Basic Act.
+"Guideline for Assessment of the Effect of Food on Human Health Regarding Food Additives" (May 27, 2010) is one of such guidelines.